 - No annual fee

-On the rewards end, Discover it®- 18 Month Balance Transfer Offer has a cash back program where you can earn 5% cash back in rotating categories each quarter like gas stations, Amazon.com, restaurants, wholesale clubs and more, up to the quarterly maximum each time you activate.
-Plus, you can earn 1% cash back on all your other purchases.
-So what makes this card good for everyday use is the rewards you can earn both in the bonus categories and on all other purchases.
-And a nice perk is the promotional offer, with Cashback Match™ Discover matches dollar-for-dollar all the cash back you earn at the end of your first year, for new Card Members only.
+On the rewards end, Discover it® – 18 Month Balance Transfer Offer has a cash back program where you earn 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com, or wholesale clubs up to the quarterly maximum each time you activate.
+Plus, 1% cash back on all other purchases.
+And a nice perk is the intro offer where Discover will match all the cash back earned at the end of your first year, automatically, for new cardmembers only.

 Discover it®- 18 Month Balance Transfer Offer features we want to highlight:

-- With Cashback Match™ Discover matches dollar-for-dollar all the cash back you earn at the end of your first year, for new Card Members only
+- There is an intro offer: Discover will match all the cash back earned at the end of your first year, automatically, for new cardmembers only.

 How to Transfer a Credit Card Balance